Wisdom comes with experience. To be wise and young is an oxymoron. I believe that there is a lot to be learned in the presence of seniors.

 Knowledge is composed of facts and comes through learning while wisdom is composed of the application of knowledge through life experiences.

-William Shakespeare once said “A fool thinks himself to be wise, but a wise man knows himself to be a fool”.
-What he means by this is the notion that a wise man is “woke”.
-He understands things on a much deeper level than even the most knowledgable man can comprehend.
+William Shakespeare once said, “A fool thinks himself to be wise, but a wise man knows himself to be a fool”.
+What he means by this is that a wise person understands things on a much deeper level than even the most knowledgeable man can comprehend.

-I have recently tried adapting a habit of listening to seniors, to ask them questions, and to seriously consider their advice.
-Regardless of if I believe the advice is good or bad, I first try to actively listen with the intent to be open-minded (being open to changing my own beliefs), then I filter what they say based on my own beliefs and values.
-I try to notice if he/she is being genuine and trying to help, or if they are speaking out of pain, anger, or jealousy, which often results in poor advice stemming from hatred and regret.
-I believe there are lessons to be learned even from the disingenuous advice.
-By trying to understanding their story and learning the root of their hatred you can learn to avoid their mistakes in your own life.
+I have recently adopted a habit of listening to seniors.
+Not just hearing but listening.
+I ask questions and try to understand why they say what they do.
+Regardless of if I believe their advice is good or bad, I first actively listen with an open mind, then I use critical thinking to draw my own conclusion.
+I try to notice when they’re being genuine or if they are speaking out of anger or jealousy, which often results in poor advice.
+But I believe there are lessons to be learned even from the disingenuous advice.
+By trying to understand their story and the root of their hatred you can learn from their mistakes.

-Your elders have lived through the tough times and learned how to overcome it—there’s a reason why they are still alive today.
-They have had their successes and now hold the blueprint to that.
-Wouldn’t you want to know their secrets to life?
+Your elders have lived through the tough times and learned how to overcome them—there’s a reason why they’re still alive today.
+They have had their failures and successes and now hold the secrets to life.
+Wouldn’t you want to know lifes’ secrets?